Inflammatory Arthritis of the Hip

 The recovery period depends on the type of surgery that was performed.
 Physiotherapy may be recommended by your doctor, which will help you regain your muscle strength and restore mobility in your hip.
 Do expect to use a cane or walker for a period of time after your surgery.

-WHAT ARE THE RISKS AND COMPLICATIONS OF SURGERY FOR INFLAMMATORY ARTHRITIS OF THE HIP?
+WHAT ARE THE RISKS AND COMPLICATIONS OF SURGERY?

 As with all surgery, complications may occur.
 Complications of surgery include: